filchyboy/prompter-framework/README.md

 ### Prerequisites

-Ensure you have **Node.js 16 or newer** available.
-The repository includes a helper script `setup.sh` which installs Node.js if needed and then runs the standard setup commands (`npm ci` and `npm test`).
+Ensure you have **Node.js ≥16** available.
+The repository also provides a helper script called `setup.sh`.
+This script will install Node.js if it isn't already present and then execute the standard setup commands (`npm ci` and `npm test`) to verify the project.

 ### Installation